Naomi Yandell introduces Take Your Bow, a new collection of 20 concert pieces for beginner string players written together with Celia Cobb.

 The pieces are loosely progressive, though teachers will no doubt choose to use the pieces in an order to best suit their teaching style and their students’ needs.

 Naomi Yandell studied cello with Michael Evans and Ioan Davies.
-Since reading Music at York University she has pursued a varied career in music publishing (contemporary and educational), consultancy and teaching (cello and music theory).
+Since reading Music at York University she has pursued a varied career in music publishing (contemporary and educational), consultancy and teaching (cello, piano and music theory).

 Naomi is the author of Trinity's Theory of Music Workbooks Grades 1–8 and Cello All Sorts, and the co-author with Celia Cobb of Take Your Bow (Trinity College London Press), a series for beginner string players.
 Naomi and Celia have also published four First String Note Books for Violin, Viola, Cello and Double Bass, and three Further String Note Books for Violin, Viola and Cello, published by Bridge Music Publications.